Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 * Expert / Superior: **8000 XP** in Expert archetypes
 * Master / Masterly: **25,000 XP** in Master archetypes

-To my knowledge, fundamental (novice) spells can be composed as soon as the spell's archetypes are discovered, i.e. have some amount of XP in each archetype.
+To my knowledge, fundamental (novice) spells can be composed as soon as the spells archetypes are discovered, i.e. have some amount of XP in each archetype.

 ### Composing spells while missing some archetypes